weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 :::info Added in `v1.20`
 :::

 `Ranked Fusion` is the default fusion algorithm.

-To use objects' keyword and vector search scores instead of ranks, use `Relative Score Fusion`.
+- To use objects' keyword and vector search scores instead of ranks, use `Relative Score Fusion`.
+- To use autocut with the `hybrid` operator, use `Relative Score Fusion`.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">